Coping with change and uncertainty is essential. It requires the right mindset, level of awareness, and practical skills. Do you have these tools?

 Coping with Change and Uncertainty

-The biggest changes result from unforeseen circumstances, like accidents, losing a job or a loved one is a significant change with extremely high emotional impact.
+The biggest changes resulting from unforeseen circumstances, like accidents or losing a job or a loved one, are significant changes with extremely high emotional impact.
 They can derail our lives.
 It is a good idea to seek professional guidance for these situations.

 There are a few basic principles to keep in mind as we venture into the realm of change.
 Understanding and coping with change and uncertainty requires us to look inward.
-We need to see the connections between memories and programming of our instincts, then we will know how to better handle the effects.
+We need to see the connections between memories and the programming of our instincts, and then we will know how to handle the effects better.
 You can learn to do this.

-To understand change, we must go beyond the process, policy, or practice.
+We must go beyond the process, policy, or practice to understand change.
 It’s not just about a change in doing things or relationships.
-It also includes the emotions, dreams, and memories which attach themselves to the change.
-Most people don’t know how these things connect unless you do the inner work to discover them.
+It also includes the emotions, dreams, and memories attached to the change.
+Most people don’t know how these things connect unless they do the inner work to discover them.
 The subconscious mind remains a mystery to most.

-The journey inward isn’t something that is normally discussed in the workplace, and this is one reason why change is hard.
+The journey inward isn’t normally discussed in the workplace, which is why change is hard.
 Most alterations in life come from or affect our work life.
 Unfortunately, managers are not equipped to handle the personal and emotional aspects of change.
 Even if they are able, they are afraid to delve into this area because of legal complications.

 Managers don’t want to get into the personal life of employees because just discussing personal issues could open the corporation to legal exposure.
 Second, most managers don’t have the expertise to handle these kinds of problems.
 They would instead refer them to trained psychologists.
-So, managers need to spot the warning signs of change, this way can direct employees to the best resources for help.
+So, managers need to spot the warning signs of change, and this way, they can direct employees to the best resources for help.

 Progressive employers are using tools like the Enneagram Personality system.
 This tool helps people to understand the subconscious programming of personality and instincts.
 You cannot manage change without understanding its effects on the individual.